core-wg/oscore/draft-ietf-core-object-security.md

 #### No-Response {#no-resp}

-No-Response is defined in {{RFC7967}}.
+No-Response {{RFC7967}} is an optional feature.
 Clients using No-Response MUST set both an Inner (Class E) and an Outer (Class U) No-Response option, with the same value.

 The Inner No-Response option is used to communicate to the server the client's disinterest in certain classes of responses to a particular request.
 The Inner No-Response SHALL be processed by OSCORE as specified in {{inner-options}}.